 It is a great reference book.

 It is not a quickly with those 900 pages and to be clear what I teach in this lesson about the Planning Principles, it is alighted to the Richard Palmer principles but there are differences, I have made some changes to the content, those changes are based on my experience last 20+ years.

 Scheduling as a Continuous Process

-Looking at the scheduling like this will help you to understand how the continuous development of the first weekly schedule works and how it is combined with the developing of the draft schedule for future weeks
+In this lesson, we’ll discuss why scheduling is a continuous process and I will compare scheduling to a process of a conveyor belt with buckets of work that the scheduler needs to fill.
+Looking at scheduling like this will help to understand how the continuous development of a frozen weekly schedule works, and how it combines with developing a draft schedule for future weeks.